TheArjunAgarwal/sem3-notes/agth.typ

 x_i^* &= 0 quad "or" quad  (R y^*)_i &= 1 quad &forall i in [n]\
 y_i^* &= 0 quad "or" quad  (x^*^T C)_i &= 1 quad &forall i in [m]
 $
-The idea is that instead of the payoff's being variabales, we can sort of normalize them to $1$ and then make a system of linear equations using it.
+The idea is that instead of the payoff's being variables, we can sort of normalize them to $1$ and then make a system of linear equations using it.
 This will

 #definition(title : "Polytope, Polyhedron, Half-Space, Vertex")[
   A bounded *polyhedron* is *polytope*.